 What’s the view in Röthbach Waterfall?

 Röthbach waterfall gracefully creates a spectacular white cascading line in the middle of the panoramic mountain walls all around.
 You will be passing an alpine pasture along your way to Röthbach waterfall, though.
-You could expect a blissful and awe-inspiring nature hike with sounds of cowbells ringing, mountain breeze, and the waterfall crashing down the valley.
+You could expect a blissful and awe-inspiring nature hike with the sounds of cowbells ringing, mountain breeze, and the waterfall crashing down the valley.

 The waterfall can be seen as far as Obersee.
 In fact, some travelers even more like the view of the Röthbach waterfall from Obersee.
 Nevertheless, being the highest waterfall in Germany, Röthbach waterfall should be a destination on your bucket list.